narenallam/OrderMatchingSystem/README.md

         OrderMatching.cpp is the main source file which contains definitions for all of the above functionalities.

-## Latency/Performance (What is the latency of your application, if 1 million Buy and Sell orders on multiple stocks are placed?)
+## 6) Near real-time : Latency/Performance (What is the latency of your application, if 1 million Buy and Sell orders on multiple stocks are placed?)
     This includes logging -

         Time taken to process 1000000 orders : 4.25691 secs [random stocks] Time taken to process 1000001 orders : 4.20522 secs [single stock]

-## Usage of Data structures.
+## 7) Well Constructed and Performant : Usage of Data structures.

     used std::unordered_map
     std::vector